 The article is from CHEST Journal, which is a peer-reviewed medical journal that is published by the American College of Chest Physicians.
 The journal has a variety of different medical articles ranging from articles about cystic fibrous to medical ethics.
 The credibility of the source lies in the fact that the journal is used in academia and is peer-reviewed by other professionals in the pulmonary field.

 The author, John M. Luce, is an Emeritus Professor of Medicine and Anesthesia at the University of California San Francisco.
 He graduated from Stanford University and then went on to study medicine at the University of San Fransisco School of Medicine.
 He has a number of published academic or scholarly articles including a book.
 He is currently writing a manuscript on The Development of Professional Standards for Physician Expert Witnesses in Medical Malpractice Litigation in the United States.
 Based on his background and qualifications I would say that the author has made the source credible.
+The article was published in April 2015.
+In the world at this time a 7.8 magnitude earthquake strikes Nepal, Hillary Clinton announces her candidacy for the 2016 Democratic presidential nomination, and Duke wins the NCAA Championship.
+In regards to the time period I would say that like a fine wine this article has had time to breath in the sense that enough time has passed for information to circulate and re-settle.

 This source offers information regarding the case/story as well as the legal implications.
 Luce gives background or context to Jahi, the media's involvement, and the legal fight.
 As for the legal implications, Luce includes information regarding the legal basis of death and the constitutional issues that this case has brought forth.
 The stakeholders that this article represents are Christopher Dolan (McMath attorney) and the McMath family.
 I found this article to be of particular use because it juxtaposed California and New Jersey law in an easy to understand manner.